supsi-dacd-isaac/parity-sidechain-interface/README_PM_API.md

 ## **_energyPrices_**:

-`energyPrices` calculates the future energy prices based on the `forecasts` map that has to be updated periodically (i.e. each quarter of hour).
+`energyPrices` calculates the future energy prices based on the `forecast` map that has to be updated periodically (i.e. each quarter of hour).
 If not, the calculated energy prices can be erroneous and misleading.

 <pre>